igorski/efflux-tracker/README.md

 All Handlebars moved to components
-All less files moved to appropriate components or SCSS libraries Menu all functionalities (bar help)
+All less files moved to appropriate components or SCSS libraries KeyboardController to Vuex store module (we need store access for mutations) Menu all functionalities (bar help)
 SequencerWorker
 igorski.nl share integration